EF Education First

 EF Education First (abbreviated as EF) is an international education company that specialises in language training, educational travels, academic degree programmes, and cultural exchanges.
-The company was founded in 1965 by Bertil Hult in the Swedish university town of Lund.
+It was founded in 1965 by Bertil Hult in the Swedish university town of Lund.
 The company is privately held by the Hult family.

 As of 2017, EF had approximately 52,000 employees in 116 countries.

 History

 1965–1979

 Bertil Hult dropped out of college to launch EF's initial product, English immersion trips to the UK for Swedish students.
-He had struggled to learn English in school, but while interning for a shipbroker in London, he found he picked English up more easily.
-He came to believe that "learning by doing" could be as effective as traditional classroom methods.
+He had struggled to learn English in school, but while interning for a shipbroker in London he found that he picked English up more easily.
+He came to think that "learning by doing" could be as effective as traditional methods.

-In the 1970s, EF opened language schools and expanded sales across Western Europe and Asia.
-In 1972, EF opened its first school in Japan, at the same time that English language keyboards were introduced there.
-In 1979, the company introduced its first cultural exchange programme, EF High School Exchange Year.
+In the 1970s, EF opened language schools in Western Europe and Asia.
+It opened its first school in Japan in 1972, around the same time that English keyboards were introduced there.
+It introduced its first cultural exchange programme in 1979, EF High School Exchange Year.

 1980–1995

-In the 1980s, EF began organising educational travel and immersion programmes for North Americans with no language learning component, including EF Explore America, EF Educational Tours, and EF Go Ahead Tours.
-The company also launched an au pair programme in 1988, EF Au Pair, today Cultural Care Au Pair, which is regulated by the U.S. Department of State.
+In the 1980s, EF began organising travel and immersion programmes for North America, including EF Explore America, EF Educational Tours, and EF Go Ahead Tours.
+These did not have a language learning component.
+The company also launched an au pair programme in 1988, EF Au Pair, which is regulated by the US Department of State.
+It is now called Cultural Care Au Pair.

-In 1988, EF served for the first time as the official language training services provider for the Seoul Olympic Games, giving free language training services to judges, athletes, volunteers, and host country residents.
-The company went on to serve in the same capacity for Beijing 2008, Sochi 2014, Rio 2016, PyeongChang 2018, Tokyo 2020 and Beijing 2022.
+In 1988, EF served for the first time as the official language trainer for the Seoul Olympic Games, giving free language training to judges, athletes, volunteers, and host country residents.
+The company also did this for Beijing 2008, Sochi 2014, Rio 2016, PyeongChang 2018, Tokyo 2020, and Beijing 2022.

 In 1993, EF opened its first office in China.
 The company's network of English language schools in China grew quickly.
-It differentiated itself from competitors by marketing its international footprint and hiring native English-speaking teachers from abroad.
-It selected its expansion locations by looking for cities with a university, a McDonald's, and more than 1 million residents.
-Also in 1993, EF hired graphic designer Paul Rand to redesign its logo.
+It marketed its international footprint and hired native English-speaking teachers from abroad to differentiate itself from competitors.
+It selected cities with a university, a McDonald's, and more than 1 million residents as new locations.

-1996–2005

 In 1996, the company launched EF Englishtown, now EF English Live, which was among the first online English schools.
-In 1997, EF sponsored two teams in the Whitbread Round the World Race – a men's team (EF Language) that won the competition, and the race's first fully female-helmed team (EF Education).
+In 1997, EF sponsored two teams in the Whitbread Round the World Race – a men's team, EF Language, that won the competition, and the race's first fully female-helmed team, EF Education.

 In 2002, the Hult family purchased the Arthur D. Little School of Management, which was subsequently renamed Hult International Business School.
-Hult is one of the few triple-accredited business schools in the United States.
+It is one of the few triple-accredited business schools in the United States.